cityjson/cjdb/cj2pgsql/README.md

 2. Additional root properties

-Additional root properties are placed in the `extra properties` column in the `import_meta` table.
+Additional root properties are placed in the `extra properties` JSONB column in the `import_meta` table.

 3. Additional CityObject type